Top of page

 Step 2.
 Watch your MyPima Financial Aid Student Requirements Checklist

-• Flags begin to appear about mid-February on items to be completed.
+• Action items to be completed will be listed with a red X in your checklist.
 These should be completed right away.
 Once done, you will see a green check.

-• It is suggested that you opt-in to the Early Book Purchase Program listed in the “optional” section.
+• We suggest that you opt-in to the Early Book Purchase Program listed in the “optional” section for an opportunity to obtain your books and supplies before class starts.

 Step 3.
-Once you have all green check marks, watch for an email in your Pima.edu account, letting you know you have a financial aid award offer.
+Once you have all green check marks on the MyPima Financial Aid Student Requirements Checklist, watch for an email in your Pima.edu account, letting you know you have a financial aid offer.

 Step 4.
-Loan offers begin in March, However, you cannot accept a loan offer until after July 1st.
-You can accept or decline your loan offer in your MyPima account after July 1st.
+Eligible students can view and accept or decline their loan offers in their MyPima account.
 Remember, a loan must be paid back, so make the decision carefully.

 Step 5.
-If you accept the offer, complete your Loan Entrance Counseling and Master Promissory Note (MPN), which are now listed with red X’s in your checklist.
+If you accept the loan offer, complete your Loan Entrance Counseling and Master Promissory Note (MPN), which will be listed with a red X in your checklist.

 Step 7.
 Prepare for and attend your classes.
-Financial aid disburses after classes begin.
+Financial aid is disbursed when classes begin.
 If you have difficulty in your classes, see your instructor or an advisor as soon as possible.
 Being successful in classes is important to receiving financial aid.

 Step 8.
-Remember to repeat these steps for next year’s aid.
-If you get stuck or don’t receive aid by the payment deadline, speak with financial aid or make payment arrangements with cashier’s office by the deadline.
+It is important to remember these steps must be repeated each year.
+If you get stuck or don’t receive aid by the payment deadline, speak with financial aid or make payment arrangements with the Accounts Receivable Services Office (ARS) office by the official payment deadline.
+Click here to find out more about payment deadlines.

 Are you experiencing hardship due to changes in your financial circumstances that are affecting your ability to attend Pima Community College?
+Are you having difficulties obtaining parent information required on your FAFSA?
 We would like to have the opportunity to reconsider your eligibility for financial aid.

 If you take classes at two colleges at the same time, you can receive financial aid from only the school where you expect to receive your degree from.